metlo-labs/metlo/README.md

 * **Vulnerability Discovery** - Get Alerts for issues like unauthenticated endpoints returning sensitive data, No HSTS headers, PII data in URL params, Open API Spec Diffs and more
 * **API Security Testing** - Build security tests directly in Metlo with a simple HTTP Request editor and javascript assertions.
 * **CI/CD Integration** - Integrate with your CI/CD to find issues in development and staging.
 * **Attack Detection** - Our ML Algorithms build a model for baseline API behavior.
 Any deviation from this baseline is surfaced to your security team as soon as possible.
-(Coming Soon)
 * **Attack Context** - Metlo’s UI gives you full context around any attack to help quickly fix the vulnerability.
-(Coming Soon)

 ## Testing
 ![Testing Screenshot](https://storage.googleapis.com/metlo-security-public-images/testing.png)